ga4gh/data-security/AAI/AAIConnectProfile.md

-7.  <a name="at-polling"></a> **Access Token Polling**: Clients MAY use access tokens, including Visas, to occasionally check which claims are still valid at the associated /aaitoken endpoint in order to establish whether the user still meets the access requirements.
+7.  <a name="at-polling"></a> **Access Token Polling**: Clients MAY use access tokens, including Visas, to occasionally check which claims are still valid at the associated `/aaitoken` or `/userinfo` endpoint in order to establish whether the user still meets the access requirements.

     This MUST NOT be done more than once per hour (excluding any optional retries) per Claim Clearinghouse.
 Any request retries MUST include exponential backoff